linuxdynasty/ld-ansible-filter-plugins/README.md

 # AWS.py

+In order to use these plugins please install boto, boto3, botocore, and awsretry `pip install boto, boto3, botocore, awsretry` or `pip install -r requirements.txt`

 ## Each aws filter is surrounded by the aws_retry decorator.
 The AWSRetry.backoff() decorator will retry based on the following exceptions
 * RequestLimitExceeded